kevinjxhnn/life_skills/energyManagement/answers.md

 ---

 #### Q6.
 Paraphrase the video - Brain Changing Benefits of Exercise.
 Minimum 5 points, only the points.
+ - Exercise boosts mood and enhances attention.
+ - It strengthens the brain.
+ - Exercise improves memory.
-Exercise boosts our mood and attention and strengthens the brain.
-It enhances our memory and guards against cognitive decline making it essential for life long brain health safeguarding it against diseases like dementia and Alzheimer's.
+ - It guards against cognitive decline.
+ - Essential for lifelong brain health, protecting against diseases like dementia and Alzheimer's.

 ---